geometor/arcprize/README.rst

 Reasoning Corpus (ARC) - a set of puzzles designed to be easy for humans to solve - but difficult for AI.

-The ARC (Abstraction and Reasoning Corpus) challenge presents a fundamental test of machine intelligence through pattern recognition and reasoning.
+The ARC challenge presents a fundamental test of machine intelligence through pattern recognition and reasoning.
 This project provides a systematic approach to analyzing and solving ARC puzzles, with a focus on geometric patterns and transformations.

 For more information on ARC and the current contest, check out https://arcprize.org

-began my journey with ARC think that I it might be fun to build a system

-realized the intention in `On the Measure of Intelligence`_ is for an agent to address the puzzles with no previous knowledge about the puzzles

-if I were to design a system (if I could) then I would be demonstrating my intelligence
+I began my journey with ARC thinking that it might be fun to "engineer" a system that could solve these puzzles.
+But I soon realized the intention in `On the Measure of Intelligence`_ is for an agent to address the puzzles with no previous knowledge about the puzzles.
+If I were to design a system (if I could) then I would be demonstrating my intelligence - not that of an agent.

-So, the question becomes: can a machine properly ingest a puzzle in a way that it is understood?

 .. _On the Measure of Intelligence: https://arxiv.org/pdf/1911.01547

 questions
 ---------

-We are guided by several important questions
+We are guided by several important questions around the use of LLMs to

-- **Can an LLM solve an ARC puzzle?**
+- **Can an LLM solve an ARC puzzle with understanding?**

-  We know the answer is yes, but can it solve any puzzle.
+  We know that LLMs can solve ARC puzzles in many different ways, but the LLM

 - **Can an LLM perceive the elements of the puzzle?**